Ddedalus/spotify-interlude/README.md

-# interlude
-Pause Spotify playback when other apps start making noise on Windows.
+_Pause Spotify playback when other apps start making noise on Windows._
-Automatically resume playback when the other sound finishes.
+_Automatically resume playback when the other sound finishes._

 This mimics default Android functionality, where background music would stop for a duration of a call or alarm and resume afterwards.